IdolFest/nw-idolfest-website/README.md

 ## Set Up

-1. Have a working node/npm dev environment with node >= 12
+1. Have a working node/npm dev environment with node <= 16.8.0 (this is due to a [bug in PostCSS](https://github.com/facebook/create-react-app/issues/11565))
 1. `npm install -g gatsby-cli`
 1. `npm install`
 1. `gatsby develop`